davidrhoden/davidrhoden-basic-netlify/timeline/buddy-headbutt-april-4-2020.md

 ---
-title: Buddy offers a headbutt
+title: Buddy offered a headbutt.
 date: 2020-04-04T11:00:00.000Z
 summary: He's quite serious about it.
 excerpt: He's quite serious about it.